 Being great at empathy means that you can step into your employees’ and customers’ shoes.
 You can write up great terms of employment or create amazing and inspiring products that people will love.
 You can ask thoughtful questions and probe into people’s minds without them feeling violated.

-The website ej4.com says that being action-oriented is one of the most critical traits that people need for business success.
+Being action-oriented is one of the most critical traits that people need for business success.
 At root, negotiation is all about taking action.

 It’s the ability to find a win-win solution that means that both people can take the next step.
 According to Tony Robbins, millionaire lifestyle coach, the best negotiators put a priority on finding out what a win looks like for the other person.
 They’re creative and don’t give up until something works.